Here you are, searching for how to be a great manager.

 Being a great manager is more difficult than being a great leader, because you have more constraints.

-This is a preview from social power.
-The corresponding lesson in the course has more examples, more steps and more practical advice
+This is a preview of Power University.
+The lesson in the course has more examples, more steps, and more practical advice